BHARATH-V-15/React.js-Portal-Works/README.md

-This is the copy of my portal works.
+This is a copy of my portal works.